polopolyps/pcmd-tool-export-images/README.md

 ### Installation

+    mvn clean install

-Just put the jar file on the classpath of [pcmd][], and you should be good to go.
+Will produce a jar file in the target directory, just put the jar file on the classpath of [pcmd][], and you should be good to go.
 Verify installation by running:

      pcmd help export-images